ksu-cs-textbooks/cis400/content/0-forward/02-course-structure.md

 This course is taught in the "flipped" style.
 This means you will be watching videos and working through tutorials _before_ you come to class.
 Your class sessions will be used to work on and get help with your projects.

 {{% notice info %}}
-Due to the ongoing COVID-19 pandemic, this course has been structured so that there is **never** a need to attend in-person, though we have strived to keep as much possibility of face-to-face contact as possible.
-This way, if you need to isolate, you have the freedom to do so without concern for falling behind.
+Online sections of the course will not have in-person meetings on campus; instead we will hold office hours and appointments meet over Zoom.
+You should ensure that you have a working webcam, microphone, and adequate internet connection for teleconferencing.
 {{% /notice %}}

 ### The Big Software Solution
 Up to this point, you've likely done a lot of what I like to call "Baby Projects" - programming projects that are useful to demonstrate a concept or technique, but really don't do anything beyond that.
-In contrast, we'll be building a large, multi-project software solution to meet a real-world problem - the software needed to run a fast-food franchise chain, the _{{< param ProjectName >}}_.
+In contrast, we'll be building a large, multi-project software solution to meet a real-world problem - the software needed to run a fast-food franchise chain!

 We'll be building this software _iteratively_ over the entire semester!
 Each week, you'll turn in one milestone as a GitHub release, just like you might do as a professional software developer.
 Because each milestone builds upon your prior work, it is critical that you keep up.
 Falling behind will very quickly tank your grade.